Ted Cruz puts a hold on Raimondo’s nomination for commerce secretary

 Raimondo has mostly disappeared from public view in Rhode Island, despite holding onto her position as governor.
 She hasn’t answered questions from reporters since Dec.
 22 and hasn’t attended any of her own administration’s weekly coronavirus briefings since Jan.
 13, although her aides insist she remains engaged behind the scenes.

 Lt.
-Gov. Dan McKee, who has a strained relationship with Raimondo, has begun attending the coronavirus briefings as he and his transition team continue preparing for his ascension.
+Gov. Dan McKee, who has had a strained relationship with Raimondo, has begun attending the coronavirus briefings as he and his transition team continue preparing for him to take over.

 Ted Nesi (tnesi@wpri.com) is a Target 12 investigative reporter and 12 News politics/business editor.
 He co-hosts Newsmakers and writes Nesi’s Notes on Saturdays.
 Follow him on Twitter, Facebook and Instagram